Jeonhui/Jeonhui/README.md

 # IOS developer News
-### Upcoming transition from the XML feed to the App Store Connect API
+### Meet with App Store experts
-###### July 19, 2022
+###### July 26, 2022

-The App Store Connect REST API lets you customize and automate tasks across developer tools, giving you greater flexibility and efficiency in your workflows.
-Starting in November 2022, you’ll need to use this API instead of the XML feed to automate management of in-app purchases, subscriptions, metadata, and app pricing.
-The XML feed will continue to support existing Game Center management functionality.
-Learn about the App Store Connect API
-the App Store Connect API
+Get ready to connect with experts online to learn how to make the most of App Store features.
+Discover how to attract new customers, test marketing strategies, add subscriptions, and so much more.
+Live presentations with Q&A will be held throughout August in multiple time zones and languages.
+Register today if you’re a member of the Apple Developer Program.
+Learn more
+Learn more
+View schedule
+View schedule